 The cassette is set for a March 22 release and can be preordered here.

-We recently named Nirvana our most influential artist of the past 35 years.
+most influential artist of the past 35 years.
 Krist Novoselic spoke with us about the trio’s lasting legacy and reminisced about a show during the Bleach era when Cobain had to perform without his guitar for probably the only time in the band’s history.
 You can read our interview with Novoselic here.